ibm-cloud-docs/vpc/vsi-reservation-create.md

    {: caption="Table 1.
 Reservation UI provisioning selections" caption-side="top"}

 4. Click **Create a reservation**.

-## Next step
-{: #next-step-provisioning-reserved}

-After your reservation is provisioned and active, you can Attach an existing virtual server to your reservation.
-Or, you can Create virtual servers in your reservation by using the IBM Cloud console, the CLI, or the API.
-For more information about creating a virtual server, see [Creating virtual server instances](/docs/vpc?topic=vpc-creating-virtual-servers).

 ## Attaching an existing virtual server to a reservation with the UI
 {: #attach-virtual-server-ui-vpc}